 Who is a suitable candidate for AART?

 AART may be considered for individuals who wish to support skin firmness, hydration, or connective tissue health without undergoing surgery.
 Suitability depends on a full medical assessment by a licensed practitioner to ensure the treatment aligns with your health profile and goals.
+During consultation, they may also explain the types of amino-acid formulations available on the market, including options like Jalupro Super Hydro, to help you understand how these blends differ.

 Are there any side effects or downtime after AART?